Bills targeting trans youth are growing more common — and radically reshaping lives

 Restrictions also have come by way of executive order or regulation rather than legislation.
 Earlier this year, Texas Gov. Greg Abbott directed the state's child welfare agency to investigate parents and health care providers who give gender-affirming care to trans youth, characterizing those actions as child abuse.
 The order continues to be challenged in court.
 And earlier this month, Florida's State Medical Board effectively banned doctors from providing gender-affirming care for new patients under the age of 18.

-The overall fallout has been dramatic.
+Advocates fear the overall fallout could be dramatic.
 An estimated 300,000 American youth ages 13 to 17 identify as transgender, and according to a March study by the Williams Institute at the UCLA School of Law, at least 53,800 were at risk of losing gender-affirming medical care.

 Many of the proposed laws have come despite what critics see as a drumbeat of misinformation about gender-affirming care.
 Trans-rights advocates say some bills have sought to ban procedures that are rarely available to young patients.
 For example, a Tennessee law blocks health care providers from providing hormone treatments to prepubescent minors, even though the World Professional Association for Transgender Health only recommends treatment once a minor has entered puberty.